taylordaughtry/test-sdk/generated/ErpService/docs/Api/CustomersApi.md

 # **customersCustomerIdProductPricesGet**
 > \HappyCog\OsborneApi\ErpService\Model\CustomerProductPrice[] customersCustomerIdProductPricesGet($customerId)

-Used for initial import only  Get a list of Customer Product Prices for a Customer
+Get a list of Customer Product Prices for a Customer

 ### Example
 ```php